Pushkaran-P/Age-Race-Classification/README.md

 Previously : Using SMOTE for resampling, bad as SMOTE creates noisy data, spatial inforamtion lost

 Flow options : (Cannot send images of varying dimensions as batch, numpy is a bit.. so forget FCN and SPP )
-  1. Padding with black pixels to max height, max width then cnn/ Transfer Learning
+  1. Use GAN (check personal log)
-  2. Same as above sampling with GAN
+  2. Progressive resizing
-  5. Progressive resizing then transfer learning
+  3. Adaptive pooling
-  6. Same as above sampling with GAN
+Future : Hyperparameter Tuning